anna-x-li/MacroEnergy.jl/docs/src/Manual/assets/thermalheating.md

     The `has_capacity` attribute is a flag that indicates whether a specific edge of an asset has a capacity variable, allowing it to be expanded or retired.
 Typically, users do not need to manually adjust this flag, as the asset creators in Macro have already configured it correctly for each edge.
 However, advanced users can use this flag to override the default settings for each edge if needed.

 !!! tip "Prefixes"
-    Users can apply prefixes to adjust parameters for the components of a fuel heating asset, even when using the standard format.
+    Users can apply prefixes to adjust parameters for the components of a thermal heating asset, even when using the standard format.
 For instance, `co2_can_retire` will adjust the `can_retire` parameter for the CO2 edge, and `co2_existing_capacity` will adjust the `existing_capacity` parameter for the CO2 edge.
-    Below are the prefixes available for modifying parameters for the components of a fuel heating asset:
+    Below are the prefixes available for modifying parameters for the components of a thermal heating asset:
     - `transform_` for the transformation component
     - `heat_` for the heat edge
     - `co2_` for the CO2 edge